TwnKey/SenScriptsDecompiler/README.md

 - Some pointers might be missing (easy to fix, though)
 - Some (a very small amount though) files might be broken and therefore not supported.

-I want this tool to be reliable.
-Currently I want to say it is (no issue found so far), but I only toyed with a few scenes from the games.\
 If anybody finds a bug or any issue at all, please contact me immediately at feitaishi45@gmail.com